alangshur/wtdal-engine/README.md

 ## Dependencies

-The following dependencies are required for coportalling and developing this project:
+The following dependencies are required for installing and developing this project:

 - GNU g++ compiler: `$ brew install gcc`